Installation

 ln -s /virgotng/universe/IllustrisTNG/L75n1820TNG/postprocessing .

-note that the last two lines create symlinks to the actual output directory where the simulation data files (groupcat_* and snapdir_*) reside, as well as to the postprocessing directory (containing trees, etc).
+the last two lines create symlinks to the actual output directory where the simulation data files (groupcat_* and snapdir_*) reside, as well as to the postprocessing directory (containing trees, etc).
 Replace as needed with the actual path on your machine.

 Several external tools and post-processing codes are used, for specific analysis routines.
 The following additional installation steps are therefore optional, depending on application.